-Brian Hurler is currently the Graduate Manager/Technical Coordinator for the women’s volleyball program at Creighton University. (https://gocreighton.com/staff-directory/brian-hurler/290)
+Brian Hurler is currently the Technical Coordinator for the women’s volleyball program at Stanford University.
+Brian was the TC at Creighton when he wrote this in 2020. (https://gocreighton.com/staff-directory/brian-hurler/290)

 Outside Set Speeds Per Team

 Using match data from the 2019 fall season, I took a sample of set speeds for the seven teams who have made the Elite Eight the most since 2015, plus Creighton.
 The speeds were measured using the open source time extension for VLC Media Player – which can be found here (https://addons.videolan.org/p/1154032/).

 Below is a comparison of how fast each team set based on different pass ratings.
 Stanford and Minnesota set the quickest of the teams surveyed, while Nebraska and Creighton set the slowest.
 This was true regardless of the quality of the pass.
 When the pass was perfect, Stanford and Minnesota set below 1.0 seconds over 70% of the time, while the rest of the teams set below 1.0 seconds 30% of the time or less, ending with Nebraska at 0%.
 Even when the pass was medium or bad, Stanford and Minnesota still set below 1.0 seconds almost 50% of the time.